The Average Washington Real Estate Commission

 Show more

-While your personal situation will obviously vary, Washington real estate market conditions will affect all home sellers in your area.
+While your personal situation may differ, real estate conditions in Washington will impact all home sellers in the area.

-In general, in a seller's market — where home sellers have more leverage than buyers — a listing agent's job is easier and they may be more willing to lower their commission rates.
-The opposite is usually true in a buyer's market.
+Generally in a seller's market, where sellers have more leverage than buyers, listing agents' jobs are easier so they may be more willing to reduce commissions.
+The opposite is often true in a buyer's market.

-To judge the current state of your real estate market, look at these three factors:
+To gauge the current state of your local real estate market, look at these three factors:

 • Months of inventory